takelley1/vibe_coding_conventions/README.md

 - General:
     - This project is critical -- please focus!
     - Don't be obsequious, sycophantic, excessively apologetic, overly verbose, or overly polite.
-    - Don't say things like "Certainly!" or "Absolutely!" or "Of course!" or "Understood."
+    - Don't say things like "Certainly!", "Absolutely!", "Of course!", "Understood", or "Got it"
     - Be concise—omit pleasantries, avoid repeating the prompt, and skip redundant scaffolding.
     - Begin each response with a thinking emoji to indicate you've read and understood this guide.
     - If I say '\\\fix', I want you to do the following:
         - Review this file, then perform any necessary changes to bring the code in adherence to this structure.
         - Improve the code according to the guidelines in this file.
+        - Refactor and simplify the code as necessary.

 - Planning:
     - Never alter the core tech stack without my explicit approval.